gnp/ident/README.md

 ## JSON

-You can use the `isin-circe` or `isin-zio` artifacts to get JSON encoders and decoders for ISINs.
+You can use the `isin-circe` or `isin-zio-json` artifacts to get JSON encoders and decoders for ISINs.

+You can also use the `isin-zio-schema` artifact to get generic ZIO Schema support, which includes support for JSON and other formats as well as other functionality.

 ## License